 In a no-fault state such as California, you may think you have the right to divorce your spouse without any legal repercussions.
 Yet in specific circumstances, leaving your spouse could constitute marital abandonment.
 In these cases, you could forfeit the right to have a say in the terms of your divorce.
 Your spouse may automatically gain ownership of any marital property and/or sole custody of children.
 Consider a few important legal obligations before leaving your spouse to avoid an abandonment or desertion claim.

-If you’re currently in need of a divorce lawyer to handle your claim, contact our office to schedule a free consultation.
+If you’re currently in need of a divorce lawyer to handle your claim, contact our office to schedule a consultation.

 If you are guilty of criminal abandonment, you could face a conviction and serious penalties on top of losing your right to participate in your divorce case.
 Leaving your spouse could constitute criminal abandonment if he or she has health problems or if you have children who are minors and you did not have just cause to leave.
 If your spouse has a serious illness or disability, for example, and you can no longer act as caretaker, leaving without cause could make you criminally liable.

 California’s child abandonment law (California Penal Code Section 273a) makes it illegal to willfully abandon a child under circumstances the parent knows will likely endanger the child.
 If you divorce your spouse and leave because of domestic violence that may affect your child, for example, the courts could find you guilty of child abandonment.
 This crime can come with a jail sentence of one year or a prison sentence of up to six years.

 If you divorce your spouse and leave while he or she is sick or if you have children that may be in danger, you could face criminal penalties.
 A criminal record could follow you around for the rest of your life, making it more difficult to find a job and/or housing.
 You may have to pay substantial fines and legal fees on top of potentially owing your spouse child and/or spousal support.
 The courts may grant your spouse physical custody of the kids as well.